eldrad294/Backend-Link-Shortener/README.md

 ```

 Given that each shortened url must be unique per customer, the function also accepts a second input parameter denoting the customer id.
 With both the customer id and the input url, we can assume that the function will compute a unique hash on these two values together,

-### Request Validator

-The validator module receives the OAuth token from the incoming customer API requests (sent as part of the Header), and uses it to authorize / authenticate the customer in before the resource endpoint can be accessed.
-The purpose of the token is 3 fold:

-* Authenticate the user, and verify that he can access the endpoints available within the API.
-* Authorize the user, in case certain endpoints have higher privilege access compared to others.
-* Get the customer_id, which we will used in the endpoint mappings below to verify that a customer_id exists when matching for urls.

 ### End Point Mappings (Controllers)